basilgoodluck/beatboxify/README.md

 # fileBox
-Beatboxify is a media web app for storing and using media files.
+FileBox is a media web app for storing and using media files.